The universality of the relation between magnetic fields and star formation in galaxies: Summary and conclusions

 \end{itemize}

 Our results emphasise that magnetic fields are dynamically important agents in shaping the structure and evolution of galaxies.
-Their tight correlation with star formation activity across mass, phase, and environment demonstrates that magnetism is intimately linked to supernova-driven turbulence and feedback.
+Their tight correlation with star formation activity across mass, phase, and environment demonstrates that magnetism is intimately linked to SN-driven turbulence and feedback.
 Magnetic energy becomes dynamically relevant, often approaching equipartition with turbulent and cosmic-ray components, for systems with ongoing star formation (${\rm sSFR} \gtrsim 0.1~{\rm Gyr^{-1}}$).
-In the neutral interstellar medium, both the CNM and WNM exhibit this coupling, highlighting the role of magnetic pressure in regulating cloud support and disk stability.
+In the neutral ISM, both the CNM and WNM exhibit this coupling, highlighting the role of magnetic pressure in regulating cloud support and disc stability.

-Recent ALMA FIR polarimetric observations of gravitationally lensed dusty star-forming galaxies at at $z=2.6$ (9io9) and $z=5.6$ (SPT0346$-$52) reveal kpc-scale ordered magnetic fields, with star formation rates of $\gtrsim10^3\,\mathrm{M_\odot\,yr^{-1}}$ and inferred field strengths of $B\!\lesssim\!514~\mu\mathrm{G}$ and $\lesssim\!450~\mu\mathrm{G}$, respectively \citep{Geach2023,Chen2024}.
+Recent ALMA FIR polarimetric observations of gravitationally lensed dusty star-forming galaxies at $z=2.6$ (9io9) and $z=5.6$ (SPT0346$-$52) reveal kiloparsec-scale ordered magnetic fields, with SFRs of $\gtrsim10^3\,\mathrm{M_\odot\,yr^{-1}}$ and inferred field strengths of $B\!\lesssim\!514~\mu\mathrm{G}$ and $\lesssim\!450~\mu\mathrm{G}$, respectively \citep{Geach2023,Chen2024}.
 Under these extreme conditions, magnetic pressure and tension are likely to play a direct role in regulating star formation and shaping the dynamics of the ISM from the very early stages of galaxy formation.
+The qualitative agreement between these recent high-redshift observations and the regular magnetic field morphology in our simulations suggests that signatures of large-scale magnetic ordering emerge rapidly even in highly star-forming systems, where the magnetic energy budget is still dominated by small-scale, turbulence-driven field components.